 To avoid short-filling of tubes, the phlebotomist must ensure that the blood flow stops completely before removing the tube from the needle.

-When using a winged device (butterfly) to collect blood for coagulation studies (e.g., protime, aPTT), the phlebotomist must draw a light blue top "waste" tube before attaching another light blue top tube for testing.
+When using a winged device (butterfly) to collect blood for coagulation studies (e.g., protime, aPTT), the phlebotomist must draw a "waste" tube before attaching another light blue top tube for testing.
+This waste tube must be a tube without additive or another light blue top tube.
 If the air in the tubing of the winged device is not displaced into a waste tube and is drawn into the tube used for testing, the tube used for testing will short-fill.
-The laboratory may reject the specimen because of invalid blood to anticoagulant ratio.
+The laboratory may reject the specimen because of invalid blood to anticoagulant ratio, which in the case of a light-blue (citrate) tube is 9:1.